sfeir-open-source/sfeir-school-rxjs/exercises/0-Intro/README.md

 ## getModuleMasses

 You should return the list of number of the file data.txt and transform it to numbers.
 You should use `readInputFile` for this method.
-Each line represent a mass
+Each line represent a mass.

 ## getRequiredFuel